Blogs

 Colour temperature does not affect actual brightness.

-A LED light with a color temperature of 5000K and a specific lumen output might seem brighter than the same light with a 2700K temperature, however the brightness isn’t affected.
+An LED light with a colour temperature of 5000K and a specific lumen output might seem brighter than the same light with a 2700K temperature; however, the brightness isn’t affected.

 The difference in effect is due to the different colours and the eye’s perception of each colour.